Nikshayverma/basic-login-system-with-dictionary/README.md

 `git clone https://github.com/Nikshayverma/basic-login-system-with-dictionary `</br>
 `cd basic-login-system-with-dictionary `</br>
-`pip install -r requirements.txt`</br>

-i have commented out the exit command , you can uncomment it and it will work just fine..

 this program can create update and remove login ids and password using basic dictionary in python.